trrei/radix-example-workshop-2/docs/workshop.md

 1. Update the ```your app name``` of the application in radixconfig.yaml - it needs to be unique in cluster
 1. Follow the [getting started guide](https://www.radix.equinor.com/guides/configure-an-app/) or "just do it!"
-1. Do a change to trigger the initial build.
+1. Do a change in app, commit and push to master to trigger the initial build and deploy to Radix.
 Examine web-hooks and reponse in Radix
 1. Verify that the app work on the public end-point it has been given.

 ## 2.2 Part 2 - connecting UI and API